zalando-nakadi/nakadi-manual/docs/api-spec-generated/paths.md

 validation, enrichment and partition.
 The steps performed on reception of incoming message
 are:

-1. Every validation rule specified in the `EventType` will be checked in order against the incoming Events.
+1. Every validation rule specified for the `EventType` will be checked in order against the incoming Events.
 Validation rules are evaluated in the order they are defined and the Event is **rejected** in the first case of failure.
 If the offending validation rule provides information about the violation it will be included in the `BatchItemResponse`.
 If the